Eid Milad-un-Nabi Celebrations Begin With Great Enthusiasm Across Pakistan - UrduPoint

 The government has taken various measures to ensure the smooth conduct of these celebrations, including security arrangements and the organization of public events.

-As the celebrations progress, people are also engaging in acts of charity and kindness, reflecting the Prophet Muhammad (PBUH) teachings on compassion and generosity.
+As the celebrations progress, people are also engaging in acts of charity and kindness, reflecting the Prophet Muhammad (PBUH )'s teachings on compassion and generosity.

 Many are distributing food and clothing to the poor, while others are visiting hospitals and orphanages to spread joy and happiness.